 Starting Marjoram From Seed

-The simplest way to grow marjoram from seed is to wait until the danger of frost has passed and sow them directly into the ground.
-When you're ready to plant, soak your marjoram seeds in water overnight.
-This will make your plants germinate faster.
+The simplest way to grow marjoram from seed is to wait until the danger of frost has passed and sow seeds directly into the garden.
+When you're ready to sow, soak your marjoram seeds in water overnight.
+This will make them germinate faster.
 While you're waiting for your seeds to soak, work some aged compost into the top 8 inches of soil.

 Starting Marjoram From a Seedling